trouni/workshop-chrome-extension/README.md

 ```

-#### Adding our content script to the manifest
+### Adding our script to the manifest

 ##### **TODO:**
-- In your manifest, add the following to run our cheesify script on all the pages we visit.
+In your manifest, add the following to run our cheesify script on all the pages we visit.

 ```javascript
 // manifest.json